Bisexual vs. pansexual

 For example you might ask 2 friends what their favourite sport is.
 The first might answer “I like more than one sport”.
 The other friend might say I like all sports.

-The difference here is, because the first friend said they like more than one sport and that might mean they may like all sports, or they might like multiple sports such as netball, hockey and football, but not like rugby and skiing.
+The difference here, is, because the first friend said they like more than one sport, that might mean they may like all sports, or they might like multiple sports such as netball, hockey and football, but not like rugby and skiing.

 So all sports is of course more than one, however more than one isn’t always all.

 So by being attracted to more than one or multiple genders isn’t the same as being attracted to all genders.

 For this reason bisexuality is different from pansexuality but falls under the bisexual umbrella.
 Perhaps that is another reason why people often confuse the two.

 Also, some people may identify as both pansexual and bisexual.
 However, there are also many people who identify as only pansexual or only bisexual.